Stardust Crusaders

-The story is set long after the events of Battle Tendency and follows Joseph Joestar's grandson Jotaro Kujo, a Japanese high school delinquent who awakens his own Stand, Star Platinum.
+The story is set long after the events of Battle Tendency and follows Joseph Joestar's grandson Jotaro Kujo, a Japanese high school delinquent who awakens Star Platinum, a guardian spirit known as a Stand with superhuman abilities.
 Alongside his grandfather and other Stand-users, they are tasked to go on a journey to Cairo, Egypt, in order to defeat Dio, who is revealed to be alive and is seeking revenge on the Joestar family.

 In 2012, Stardust Crusaders was digitally colored and released as digital downloads for smartphones and tablet computers.
 A ten-volume hardcover re-release under the title JoJonium was published in 2014 and 2015.
 Viz Media initially released the sixteen-volume format of the arc in North America between 2005 and 2010.
 They released the hardcover format from 2016 to 2019.

 It is one of the most popular parts of the JoJo's Bizarre Adventure series as it introduced the audience to the concept of Stands, which differentiated it from its predecessors.
 This popularity later spawned video games, a three volume drama CD series, two novels and two OVA series of this arc alone.
 An anime television adaptation by David Production, JoJo's Bizarre Adventure: Stardust Crusaders, aired in Japan between April 2014 and June 2015.

 Stardust Crusaders also stands out as the only arc of the series to gain any notable Western exposure prior to the release of the anime series by David Production in 2012, due to the 1993 OVA series, 1999 video game and the English releases of the manga in 2005–2010.